jbakse/compform_site/content/simulation/index.md

 Above, we use a formula that tells us the distance an object will fall in a given amount of time.
 This formula was derived using calculus and analytical integration.
 It gives us an _exact_ answer.

-We can *estimate* the answer using another approach: numerical integration.To perform numerical integration we break up time into small intervals, plug in the numbers for each interval, and calculate each change bit by bit.
+There is another approach we can use to _estimate_ the answer instead: numerical integration.
+To perform numerical integration we break up time into small intervals, plug in the numbers for each interval, and calculate each change bit by bit.

 Let's use numerical integration to determine how far our bus falls in 2 seconds, using two 1 second intervals: